shangl02/Pipeline/GWAS/README.md

 * -o: output gwas file, output file will be gzip to save space, needs to be full path.
 * -t: temparay folder to store some intermediate files, needs to be full path
 * -m: header in the input gwas file that indicates merged chromosome and position
+* --sep: separator for chromosome and position in the marker column
 * --conversion: 38to37 or 37to38